requests/requests-kerberos/README.rst

 whom you last ran ``kinit`` or ``kswitch``, or an SSO credential if applicable).
 However, an explicit principal can be specified, which will cause Kerberos to look for a matching credential cache for the named user.
-This feature depends on OS support for collection-type credential caches, as well as working principal support in PyKerberos (it is broken in many builds).
+This feature depends on OS support for collection-type credential caches.
 An explicit principal can be specified with the ``principal`` arg:

 .. code-block:: python